Vesicoureteral reflux (VUR) is the backward flow of urine. The urine flows from the bladder back into the kidney.

 neurogenic bladder—loss of normal bladder function due to damaged nerves reaching the bladder

-Factors that increase your chance of developing VUR include: Family historyCongenital abnormalities of the urinary tract
+Factors that may increase your chance of VUR include: Family historyUrinary tract defects that are present at birth

 Birth defects that affect the spinal cord, such as